 Why students might consider working remotely

-As the 2020 coronavirus pandemic has shown, working remotely may be required by your employer in extreme circumstances to facilitate continued working, but at other times, remote working can be an attractive option if you want to:
+As the 2020 coronavirus pandemic demonstrated, working remotely may be required by your employer in extreme circumstances to facilitate continued working, but at other times, remote working can be an attractive option if you want to:

 - avoid a daily commute